wiai/xcdskd/README.rst

 Installation
 ------------

-We suggest to use the anaconda Python distribution.
+If you use the Anaconda Python distribution:

 Create a conda environment will all dependencies, named "xcdskd":